不求谌解

 The Art of Variable Naming

-This is a recently translated article1 (also my second translated article👏), with some minor modifications in certain parts of the article, as well as additional content based on the original text.
+This is a recently translated text1 (also my second translation 👏), with some minor modifications in certain parts of the article, and some additional content based on the original text.
 I hope it doesn't mislead anyone.
 Have Fun!

-In computer science, there are only two hard things: cache invalidation and naming things. - Phil Karlton
+In the field of computer science, there are only two hard things: cache invalidation and naming things. — Phil Karlton

-Naming things can be very difficult at times.
+Naming can indeed be very difficult at times.
 But it is worth our effort to study it.
-Looking back, have you ever seen code like this before?
+Looking back, have you ever seen code like this?

 const convertObj = (x, y, z) => {